ezevic/docker-django-gunicorn-nginx/README.md

 # docker-django-gunicorn-nginx

 ###### This docker container is intended to run with a remote postgres database, or failing that, with sqlite.
+###### If you want to run the container with postgres, [THIS](https://github.com/ezevic/docker-postgres-django-gunicorn-nginx) following repository is what you are looking for.

 ## Prerequisites